Adjuvo/firmware-releases/README.md

 # Firmware releases for DK1.x

-__Caution: You probably won't need to update the firmware unless explicitely told by SenseGlove.
+**⚠️ Caution: You won't need to update the firmware unless the device is working incorrectly.
-If you are unsure, please contact SenseGlove. __
+If you are unsure, please contact SenseGlove.**

 ## Updating firmware